JustinGrote/Traverse/README.md

 Installation
 -
 ####[Powershell V5](https://www.microsoft.com/en-us/download/details.aspx?id=50395) and Later
-You can install ImportExcel directly from the Powershell Gallery
+You can install Traverse directly from the Powershell Gallery

 **Method 1** *[Recommended]*: Install to your personal Powershell Modules folder
 ```powershell